The Historical Cachicata Inca Trek

 Along the way, amidst the animated flora and fauna, you’ll stop off at Racaypata archaeological site and pass through various communities close to the Cachiqata quarry - the site the Incas took their stones from to build Ollantaytambo!
 In the quarry, you’ll be able to appreciate some rocks that were cut by the Incas and observe their fine skills.

 On the fourth and final day, you’ll visit the magnificent and magical Inca city of Machu Picchu.
-You’ll be able to enjoy the site and learn all about its history from your local guide before exploring by yourself.
+You’ll be able to enjoy the site and learn all about its history from your local.
 On the last afternoon, it’ll be time to head back to Ollantaytambo by train and then to Cusco by private transport.

 Itinerary at a Glance